HaigBishop/quiet-consensus/README.md

 # quiet-consensus

 ## To Do
-- Finish the polling contract
+- Upload and instantiate polling contract
 - Link-up front end to blockchain
+- Finish the polling contract (SCT contract connection)